On an asymptotic characterisation of Griffiths semipositivity: Introduction

+\begin{remark} The main point of Theorem \ref{thm:main} is that, while typically Nakano semipositivity produces extension theorems, this theorem merely needs Griffiths semipositivity. \end{remark}

 It is interesting to know whether our result can be improved to general singular Hermitian metrics.
-Moreover, there are other positivity notions for vector bundles like MA-positivity for instance \cite{Pin}.
+However, seeing that $\det(h)$ seems to play an important role, we are pessimistic about such a result.
+There are other positivity notions for vector bundles like MA-positivity, for instance \cite{Pin}.
 It might be fruitful to explore a similar extension/estimate-type characterisation for such notions as well.